 Sunny SF-B1001 Indoor Cycling Bike Price

-This is an affordable bike that is well put together and does not reflect the price it sells for and some customers rate it as good as the ones they have used at their high priced gym.
+This bike is well put together and is not reflected the price it sells for with some customers rating it as good as the ones they have used at their high priced gym.

-It can be bought for under $200 on Amazon depending on whether there is a deal and qualifies for free delivery and Prime.
+It can be bought on Amazon can and qualifies for free delivery whnen I checked.
 You can check if that is the case by clicking here: Sunny SF-B1001 Indoor Cycling Bike

 For the price this bike is hard to beat.
 You don’t get as heavy a flywheel as you do with more expensive bikes or some of the other features but it still provides a good reliable spinning workout or indoor cycling training.